browserify/browserify/README.markdown

 ### fastmatch :: Boolean or Object

 The fastmatch uses a regular expression for resolving requires.
-This is much faster then the AST method used by detective but will likely fail on minified or obfuscated code.
+This is much faster then the AST method used by detective, but will likely fail on minified or obfuscated code.
+It will also match comments or other strings, so you may run into problems.

 b.bundle()
 ----------